HeRAMS-WHO/herams-backend/docs/index.rst

 The **Condition** page displays the level of reported damage to MoSD buildings following a standard classification and scale (Not Damaged to Fully Damaged).
 Information is visualized as:

 *	a map to spot the distribution and number of health facilities according to the level of building damage (i.e. condition);
-*	donout charts summarizing the reported level of building damage by level of severity as well as the distribution of MoSD by type; and
+*	donut charts summarizing the reported level of building damage by level of severity as well as the distribution of MoSD by type; and
 *	a table to provide the name of the prioritized localities in terms of damage and their main causes.

 .. image:: media/img/HeRAMS_dashboard_condition.png